OhioBWC - Basics: (Policy library) - File

 1. At the time of application, the employer must:

 b.
-Have active Ohio workers’ compensation coverage.
-The employer must maintain continuous active state fund coverage while participating in the program.
-Marine industry fund and coal workers’ pneumoconiosis fund employers must also have active coverage under their respective fund effective January 1, 2006.
+Have active Ohio workers’ compensation coverage and maintain continuous active state fund coverage while participating in the program, and marine industry fund and coal workers’ pneumoconiosis fund employers must also have active coverage under their respective fund effective January 1, 2006;

 c.
-Not have more than forty (40) days of cumulative lapses in workers’ compensation coverage within the prior twelve (12) months.
+Not have more than forty (40) days of cumulative lapses in workers’ compensation coverage within the twelve (12) months preceding the application;

 d.
-Be current with respect to all payments due BWC as defined in OAC 4123-17-14.
+Be current with respect to all payments due BWC as defined in OAC 4123-17-14; and

 e.
 Provide evidence of at least a one-year business history.